A Minute With-British folk singer Hardy on delving into the past

 Hardy has been hailed as a talent to watch since her 2007 debut album “Night Visiting”, and in 2012 she won BBC Radio 2’s Folk Award for Best Original Song for “The Herring Girl”.

-Far from resting on her laurels, however, she is planning a tour of her 30 favorite venues to mark her 30th birthday next year and celebrate her work to date before beginning afresh.
+Far from resting on her laurels, however, she is planning a tour of her 30 favourite venues to mark her 30th birthday next year and celebrate her work to date before beginning afresh.

 “I’ve always been the youngest in all the things I’ve done,” she told Reuters by phone from a Stafford churchyard while on her Christmas tour.
 “As a teenager I was the youngest in a band called The Pack.
 My nickname was ‘Baby Pack’.”